 Bordeaux is unusual in that its wines are created by blending different grapes.
 Other French regions, such as Chablis or Beaujolais, use 100 percent of one varietal.
-The red wines of Bordeaux rely primarily on three grapes—Cabernet Sauvignon, Merlot and Cabernet France—though Petit Verdot and Malbec are also permitted and grown in tiny amounts.
+The red wines of Bordeaux rely primarily on three grapes—Cabernet Sauvignon, Merlot and Cabernet Franc—though Petit Verdot and Malbec are also permitted and grown in tiny amounts.

 The whites—which make up only about 11 percent of the vineyard plantings—are based on Sémillon and Sauvignon Blanc, though small amounts of Muscadelle and other varieties are also grown.

 The Bordeaux model is built around not only the desire to craft complex wines; by using different grape varieties that ripen at different intervals, they can better account for the vagaries of the growing season and adjust the percentages in a blend to give a wine more color, tannin or backbone.

 Bottled as a stand-alone varietal and used as a blending grape, Cabernet Franc is used primarily for blending in Bordeaux, although it can rise to great heights in quality, as seen in the grand wine Cheval-Blanc.

 In style, it can range from light- to medium-bodied to as intense and full-bodied as Cabernet Sauvignon and Merlot, with which it is often blended.
 It may be a Cabernet Sauvignon mutation adapted to cooler, damper conditions, budding and ripening earlier.
 Its currant and berry aromas and flavors often stray into herbaceous notes (also evident in unripe Cabernet Sauvignon) that become more pronounced with age.

 Cabernet Franc is also an important grape in France's Loire Valley, where it's made into a lighter wine called Chinon.
 It is established in Italy and California, and Argentina, Long Island and Washington are picking it up.